D76X/Study-Notes-AZ/AZ-Complements/AZ-SecuringData.KeyValut.Encryption.Certificates.md

 ```

 **The following is the most interesting bit**.
 In order to be able to read off the encryption key **an application that can read the key from the KeyVault must exist**.
 In the following exerpt we do just that.
+Notice that we will need it use the password to **authenticate the application with Azure ID** in order to obtain the corresponding **client secret**.
+In turn the **VM disk encryption command will make use of the application secret to be able to read the encryption key from the KeyVault**.

 ```
 $appName = "AppToReadEncryptionKeysForVMs"